 Dead registers create a dangerous illusion of control.
 They let leadership believe governance exists because the document exists.
 The fix is a quarterly cadence with enforced accountability — and the enforcement matters more than the cadence.

 Every quarter, each owner presents a five-minute update on their risks to the AI governance committee.
-Three questions, no slides longer than that: Has the score moved and why?
+Three questions, no slides beyond that: Has the score moved and why?
 Are mitigations on track?
 Does this need a board escalation?
 Any risk above 7.0 with the third answer at yes goes on the next board agenda automatically — the political negotiation about whether something is "important enough" to surface gets removed by the rule.

 Between reviews, automated feeds update two fields continuously: incident count touching the system, and performance drift on accuracy or fairness metrics.
 Either crosses a trigger and an ad-hoc review fires outside the quarterly cycle.
 The register is a system, not a document.